We are having a party this Saturday at our house, and there is some work to be done.

 4. Hey, Mr. DJ.
 These are playlist tips from Michael Antonia, the owner of Flashdance, a production company in Los Angeles.

 - Don't crank the speakers.
 No one will want to stand near them if they are blaring.
-Either use several smaller speakers spread out through the yard, or if you are using a boom box, place it above ear level so it's not blasting at guests.
+Either use several smaller speakers spread out through the yard, or if you are using a boom box, place it above ear level so it's not blasting at guests.- Go heavy on classics.
+Use songs the people recognize.
+Keep it upbeat, and mix in some newer tunes here and there.

 Plan for five hours.
 Most parties aren't going to last longer than that, and if there's anyone who realized the playlist has started over at hour six, then that's ok!